JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     3. Find the **Compile Kotlin Framework** phase.
     4. Find the line starting with `./gradlew` and swap `composeApp` for `sharedUi`:

         ```text
         ./gradlew :sharedUi:embedAndSignAppleFrameworkForXcode
         ```

     5. Note that the import in the `ContentView.swift` file will stay the same, because it matches the `baseName` parameter from
        Gradle configuration of the iOS target,
        not actual name of the module.
        If you change the framework name in the `sharedUi/build.gradle.kts` file, you need to change the import directive accordingly.

-4. Run the app from Xcode or using the **iosApp** run configuration in IntelliJ IDEA
+3. Run the app from Xcode or using the **iosApp** run configuration in IntelliJ IDEA

-### Remove composeApp and TODO create new run configurations?
+### Remove `composeApp` and update the Android Gradle plugin version

-Now that me moved all code outside composeApp, check that there are no dependencies left.
-Then remove composeApp entirely.
+When all code is working from correct new modules:

+1. Remove the old module completely:
+   1. Remove the `composeApp` dependency from the `settings.gradle.kts` file (the line `include(":composeApp")`).
+   2. Remove the `composeApp` directory entirely.
+   3. If you followed all instructions, you have working run configurations for the new project structure.
+      You can remove old run configurations associated with the `composeApp` module.
+2. In the `gradle/libs.versions.toml` file, update the AGP version to a 9.* version, for example:

+    ```txt
+    [versions]
+    agp = "9.0.0"
+    ```
+3. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the build script editor.

+4. That your apps build and run with the new AGP.

+Congratulations, you modernized and optimized the structure of your project!

-## Anything else?
+## What's next

-If you already have a `shared` module, then this will be the `sharedLogic` module TODO put this in the sharedLogic part.
+TODO up for suggestions here — the first thought is to link platform-specific guidance.